Yajanth/Dockerized_ReserVation/README.md

 - **Spring Boot** - Backend API for managing flight reservations.
 - **MySQL** - Database to store reservation data.
 - **Docker** - Containerization platform used to run the application and database.
+- **Multi-stage Docker Build** - Streamlines the build process using Maven in one stage and runs the final app in a minimal Java container

 ## Prerequisites